INTECH-RGB/homie-dashboard/README.md

   * `npm run server-lint`: lint the server
   * `npm run server-serve`: start the compiled version of the server (run from the `dist-server` directory)
   * `npm run server-test`: test the server

+## Team stuff

+We all code on Windows.
+Install [Mosquitto](https://mosquitto.org/download/) and run in the context of the repo: `dev.bat`.
+This will start the MQTT broker, the development server and the development Web Application.